ibalpinar/ibalpinar/README.md

 #### "Get atomically better every day and put at least one brick in your knowledge base."

-This is my streak and some brief information you can find about me.
-For more, visit <a href="https://balpinar.com" target="_blank">balpinar.com</a>

-Notice: Github Streak is a great open-source software that I enjoy using.

 ### Short Bio

 - ⚙️ Currently working on: ResumeX -> Open Source resume platform (back-end, front-end, UX and UI) and some algorithm practices such as CSES, LeetCode and Euler project.